The Beginner’s Guide to SEO

-An XML sitemap is a specially formatted file containing all of the pages that you want search engines to index.
+An XML sitemap is a specially formatted file containing all of the pages that you want search engines like Google to index.
 XML sitemaps are only used by search engines.
 To prevent having to manually update your XML sitemap after changes, make sure it is automatically updated after each change.

 Choose one structure for your URLs and stick to that structure.
 Keep URLs as short as possible and make sure they are meaningful for users.
 Doing so improves the user experience and helps you prevent duplicate content issues.

 And here's an example of a bad URL: